 The total maximum amount for unsecured loans that can be borrowed at any time across all money lenders in Singapore is stated in the Notes to Borrowers.
 For Singapore citizens and permanent residents, the total maximum loan amount that can be borrowed is SG\$3,000 for an individual with annual income below SG\$20,000 and 6 times the monthly income for those with a higher income.
-For foreigners residing in Singapore, the total maximum loan amount is SG\$1,500 for an individual with annual income below SG\$10,000; SG\$3,000 for those with an annual income between SG\$10,000 and SG\$20,000; 6 times the monthly income for those with an annual income higher than SG\$20,000.
-Money lenders cannot extend loans beyond this cap, and must obtain credit reports from the MLCB before granting a loan.
-There is no cap for secured loans.
+For foreigners residing in Singapore, the total maximum loan amount is SG\$1,500 for an individual with annual income below SG\$10,000; SG\$3,000 for those with an annual income between SG\$10,000 and SG\$20,000; 6 times the monthly income for those with an annual income between SG\$10,000 and SG\$20,000.
+Money lenders cannot extend loans beyond this cap, and must obtain credit reports from the MLCB before granting a loan151.
+There is no cap for secured loans152.